 Jason shaves Josh's moustache before possessing him.
 No explanation is given.

-According to the two-disk DVD set His Name Was Jason, which covers the making of the series over thirty years, it was an attempt to insert a homoerotic element in a series that had a great double standard in its sexual exploitation.
+According to the two-disk DVD set His Name Was Jason, which covers the making of the series over thirty years, it was an attempt to insert a homoerotic element in a series that (in the filmmaker's eyes) had a great double standard in its sexual exploitation.

 The appearance of The Necronomicon from Evil Dead.